How does martin luther king use ethos in his speech

 Esteemed orator’s persuasive strategies are deeply rooted in establishing a strong moral authority, which significantly enhances the impact of his discourse.
 This section delves into the mechanisms by which he cultivates credibility and trust among his audience, thereby amplifying the resonance of his messages.

-See also How do you pronounce gist
+See also How can you tell a parakeets age

 Establishing Moral Authority